Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Why invest in an IRA?

-Investing through an IRA up to the $7,000 ($8,000 if you’re age 50 or older) limit in 2024 can help grow your retirement savings at a potentially quicker pace than if you were to invest that same $7,000 in a taxable brokerage account.
+Investing through an IRA up to the $7,000 ($8,000 if you’re age 50 or older) limit in 2025 can help grow your retirement savings at a potentially quicker pace than if you were to invest that same $7,000 in a taxable brokerage account.
 That’s because IRA contributions and earnings grow tax-free or tax-deferred and you can enjoy tax-deductions or tax-free withdrawals in retirement, depending on which IRA type you go with — traditional IRA or Roth IRA.
 Plus, trade most assets in an IRA just as you would in an individual brokerage account.

 But not all Americans who buy stocks do it through one of these accounts, Finder’s Consumer Confidence Index shows.
-Of Americans that invest in stocks, 45% trade and invest through a taxable brokerage account.
+Of Americans who invest in stocks, 45% trade and invest through a taxable brokerage account.
 Only 25% invest through an IRA and take advantage of these valuable tax benefits, while 21% have no IRA at all.

 Compare and find the broker that's right for you